 What is the Bridge Project?

 Applicants interested in funding through the Bridge Project will complete an additional application to be considered for the Bridge funding.
-Two years of funding will be provided for scholars as stipends, travel, and technology support.
-Scholars will likely complete their degree program and the Bridge Project requirements within two years.
+Two years of funding will be provided for scholars as stipends ($7,500/year), travel support for two conferences, and technology support.
+Scholars are expected to complete their degree program and the Bridge Project requirements within two years.

 For detailed information, please visit the Bridge project website.

 Funding provided under Grant #H325K190091